Menu

 Year 2 - Supporting your child with reading at home.

-Following on from the Reading talks that were part of the Mother’s Day Breakfast, here are some suggestions and links to help you support your child with reading at home.
+Below are some suggestions and links to help you support your child with reading at home.

 1).
 Listen to your child read their school reading book